If you have an older home, checking for lead is an important safety measure, even if you have copper and brass pipes

 The EPA has issued several guidelines for helping you reduce the risk of lead exposure in your pipes.
 If you suspect your pipes contain lead and can’t have them treated right away, try these tips.

-Let the water run until cold if the faucet has been used more than six hours earlier.
+If you haven’t used your faucet, let the water run until cold.
 This process should take under 30 seconds.

-Only use cold water when possible, as the EPA has found higher amounts of lead in hot water.
+Only use cold water when possible, as the EPA has found that hot water contains higher amounts of lead.

-Regularly test your water for lead (contact your local water supplier for test kits).
+Regularly test your water quality (contact your local water supplier for test kits).

 Replace older pipes with new pipes made of synthetic material.

 How Much Does It Cost to Replace Lead Pipes?